Download

 -

-properly display the correct software version (was previously stuck at 2.3).
+dialog to properly display the correct software version (was previously stuck

 -